tamaraalbilleh/reading-notes/Code201Reading-Notes/reading-201.md

 Description :
-this page contains the reading materials and notes summerized by me using markdown in visual studio code ,for the 201 level of the software development course
+this page contains the reading materials and notes summarized by me using markdown in visual studio code ,for the 201 level of the software development course
-> for easy accses please use the table of content below :
+> for easy access please use the table of content below :
 ***
 * [the 1st reading assignment](https://tamaraalbilleh.github.io/reading-notes/Code201Reading-Notes/class-01)
 * [the 2nd reading assignment](https://tamaraalbilleh.github.io/reading-notes/Code201Reading-Notes/class-02/class-02)